Ancestry - library edition

 Consult Tracing Your Civil War Ancestor (SC 929.3 GR) and Guide to the Archives of the Government of the Confederate States of America (SC 973.7 B392g), for information about Civil War military records.
 Also, there is an Index to the Civil War Roster for Ohio on 4 rolls of microfilm in the Computer Resources Room.

-The Ohio Historical Association has posted some searchable databases on the Internet.
-One of these databases is the Index to [Ohio] Prisoners at Andersonville, Georgia, and Salisbury, North Carolina Prisons, 1864-1865.
+The Ohio Historical Society has posted some searchable databases on the Internet.

 Obituaries usually appear in the newspaper one to three days after the date of death.
 The Lorain Journal is available on microfilm back to its origin in 1922.
 The Lorain Times-Herald is available on microfilm as well, covering 1901-1932.
 The Social Security Death Index can be used to find the date and place of death.
-To search this resource go to:http://ssdi.genealogy.rootsweb.comThrough the library's computers, you can access 'Ohio Deaths 1958-2000'.
-Go to the library's homepage at http://www.lorain.lib.oh.us then click on the Research button on the right side of the screen and choose "Research".
-Scroll down the list and click on Ancestry Library Edition.
-Under "Birth, Marriage and Death", click on "more…" go to the menu under "Search Individual Birth, Marriage & Death Databases".
-Scroll down the list to "Ohio Deaths 1958-2000" click on that link and then click on "Go".
-Then enter the name of the person in the search box and click on "Search".
+To search this resource go to Ancestry Library Edition.
+Go to this link to access 'Ohio Deaths 1958-2000'.

 The library owns the Obituary Index to Elyria, Ohio Newspapers 1830-1874 (SC 929.377 DI) and Obituary Index to Elyria, Ohio Newspapers 1875-1883 (SC 929.3771 D586o).
 The indexes are arranged by surname of the deceased.
 Elyria Public Library owns back issues of Elyria newspapers on microfilm.